(one synonym : Trileuca dentalis Smith, 1891)

 The Caterpillars of this species are a puzzle.
-Some are green.
+Some are green and hairy.

-Some appear to be green with yellow spots.
-Others have a yellow stripe along the back and along each side, and black splodges on each segment, and a red spot on the tail, which perhaps distracts predators away from the vulnerable head.
+Some have a yellow stripe along the back and along each side, and black splodges on each segment, and a red spot on the tail, which perhaps distracts predators away from the vulnerable head.

 The caterpillars have been found feeding on the leaves of various plants in the Hibiscus family ( MALVACEAE ) :